ocaml/v2.ocaml.org/site/learn/companies.md

     </dt>
     <dd class="span5">
         <h2><a href="https://zeo.org/">Zeo Agency</a>, London</h2>
-        <p>Zeo is a digital marketing company focus on helping companies to do better in SEO.
+        <p>Zeo is a digital marketing company focused on helping companies to do better in SEO.
 Due to the nature of our business, we manage billions of lines in our database & create insights by using this data.
 To utilize our needs effectively, we use OCaml in our data crawling & processing part.</p>
     </dd>
 </dl>

-<h4>Disclaimer</h4>
+<h3>Disclaimer</h3>
 Appearance of a company's name here does not necessarily imply endorsement by that company of OCaml or of the descriptions provided here.
 Company representatives should <a href="https://github.com/ocaml/ocaml.org/issues/new">contact us</a> to have information about their company removed, modified, or added.